bazloo/test-project-bootstrap/README.md

 # Test-project-bootstrap
-Web-template that I wrote as a technical inquiry for dev-company.
+Web-template that I coded as a test project for IT-company.

 # The tasks were:
 <ul>